 “Every day we speak to school districts, municipalities and other companies who face increasing costs in their utility bills,” said Vic Shao, CEO at Green Charge. “...Energy storage directly addresses the demand charge problem so many organizations face.”

-So if you’re wondering how to reduce energy costs, looking to advance sustainable business practices, or both—an independent energy consultant or an experienced solar power provider can help you determine whether commercial solar and/or solar battery storage makes sense for your organization.
+So if you’re wondering how to reduce energy costs, looking to advance sustainable business practices or figuring out a way to do both—an independent energy consultant or an experienced solar power provider can help you determine whether commercial solar and/or solar battery storage makes sense for your organization.